$0 Connecticut Dispute Letter Starter Kit

 The Connecticut IEP & 504 Advocacy Playbook was built for exactly this scenario — parents who need enforcement tools, not educational pamphlets, and who cannot pay attorney rates.

 For staffing-related FAPE violations: The Playbook includes the compensatory education demand template.
-When your child's IEP says 120 minutes of speech therapy per week but the district only delivers 60 minutes because they can't hire enough therapists, you're owed compensatory services.
-The template shows you how to calculate the hours, cite the legal basis, and demand the remedy — or escalate to a state complaint.
+When your child's IEP says 120 minutes of speech therapy per week but the district only delivers 60 minutes because they can't hire enough therapists, you can request compensatory services.
+The template shows you how to calculate the missed hours, cite the legal basis, and demand the remedy — or escalate to a state complaint.

-For SRBI stalling: The Playbook provides the exact written referral language that starts the 45-school-day evaluation clock under RCSA §10-76d-13, bypassing the district's "we need more intervention data" delay tactic.
+For SRBI stalling: The Playbook provides the exact written referral language that initiates the 45-school-day evaluation process under RCSA §10-76d-13, with the clock beginning on the first school day after receipt and subject to the capped consent pauses, bypassing the district's "we need more intervention data" delay tactic.

 For discipline violations: The MDR Preparation Checklist walks you through the two legal questions the MDR team must answer, what evidence to bring, and what to argue — critical when your child is being suspended for behaviors caused by an unidentified or under-served disability.